TheSweeterMan/TBD/README.md

 Step 5

-Flip PCB board over and insert the 6 pin in the first raspberry pi slot on the pcb.
+Flip PCB board over on to back and insert the 6 pin in the first raspberry pi slot on the pcb.
 Also, solder the 3 pin holes.

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/Soldering/step5.PNG)